Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - If we have a pension scheme, are we clear as to the risks and liabilities?

-- Do we know what funds are permanent endowment and how can we make best use of these investments; should we consider spending permanent endowment?
+- Do we know what funds are permanent endowments and how can we make the best use of these investments; should we consider spending permanent endowments?